davepinch/pinchy.cc/content/topics/news/killing-of-brian-thompson/timeline/2024-12-06/other-collected-evidence-1-2.md

 ---
-title: "On December 6, police said they found the shooter's backpack in Central Park.
+title: "On December 6 [of 2024], police said they found the shooter's backpack in Central Park.
 It contained a Tommy Hilfiger jacket and Monopoly money."
 citation: >-
   Wikipedia contributors.
 (2024, December 9).
 Killing of Brian Thompson.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved 01:25, December 9, 2024, from https://en.wikipedia.org/w/index.php?title=Killing_of_Brian_Thompson&oldid=1261990573 snippet of: Killing of Brian Thompson (Wikipedia)